Olympic Flight Museum

 The Olympic Flight Museum is an aviation museum at the Olympia Airport in Olympia, Washington, USA.
 The museum has more than 10 vintage planes and helicopters on display, most of which are in airworthy condition.
-The museum also hosts the annual Olympic Air Show, featuring a selection of heritage and current military aircraft demonstrations.
+The museum also hosts the annual Olympic Air Show in June, featuring a selection of heritage and current military aircraft demonstrations.

+The museum is operated by a 501(c)(3) non-profit organization by the same name.

 History

 The museum was founded in 1998.
 In 2003, the museum started hosting an annual airshow called the "Gathering of Warbirds".

 Aircraft on display

+As of 2019, the following aircraft are on display: